danrot/master-thesis/03_implementation.md

 Subsequently the frozen node will be created.
-It will be created using the node type `nt:frozenNode`, which means the properties `jcr:frozenUuid`, `jcr:frozenPrimaryType` and `jcr:frozenMixinTypes`.
+It will be created using the node type `nt:frozenNode`, which means the properties `jcr:frozenUuid`, `jcr:frozenPrimaryType` and `jcr:frozenMixinTypes` are mandatory.
 These properties are filled with the values from the corresponding properties in the node (without the "frozen" part of course).
 Then all the properties from the node are iterated, and copied to the frozen node, but before they are copied there will be two checks which might cause them to be omitted.
 The following listing shows the code for this purpose.

 ```php
 foreach ($node->getProperties() as $property) {